scikit-hep/boost-histogram/docs/user-guide/numpy.rst

    101 ms ± 117 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

 For more than one dimension, boost-histogram is more than an order of magnitude faster than NumPy for regular spaced binning.
-Although optimizations may be added to boost-histogram for common axes combinations later, in 0.6.1, all axes combinations share a common code base, so you can expect *at least* this level of performance regardless of the axes types or number of axes!
+All axes combinations share a common code base, so you can expect *at least* this level of performance regardless of the axes types or number of axes!
 Threaded filling can give you an even larger performance boost if you have multiple cores and a large fill to perform.